Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 To determine the best torque wrench, we considered the following criteria — size, handle, readability, materials, storage, torque range, accuracy, and wrench style.
 Most DIY auto repairs will make the most use of a ⅜ and a ½ inch torque wrench.
 Likewise, look for sturdy materials like steel to ensure durability and longevity.
 Torque ranges can vary depending on your needs so always compare the foot-pound rating to your car’s user manual to ensure compatibility.
 Wrench styles can also vary but most people will do well with a click-style torque wrench.
 Also, consider how easily you can read the torque output and the calibration accuracy.
+To make good repairs on cars and around the house, it is wise to use the best tools.

 After reviewing all of the above, we nominated the Tekton ½ Inch Drive Click Torque Wrench as our top pick.
 With a ± four percent accuracy, all-steel construction and a popular square drive size, we think most DIY automotive enthusiasts will get the most use from this tool.
 You’ll also enjoy a 10 to 150 foot-pound torque range, and this tool comes with a case to help protect it between uses.
 Keep reading for more details on our top picks.